jowisaidman/CryptoOnTheFlyFE/README.md

 In this repository you will find a mobile application for a offline low cost cold wallet.
 You will be able to install this aplication in your phone, create or import and existing wallet and sign messages completely disconnected, giving a 2nd chance to your old phone to act as a hardware wallet.

+## Requierements

+System requirements:

+- Node.js (version 22.4.1 is recommended)
+- macOS, Windows (Powershell and WSL 2), and Linux are supported.

 ## Setup & Run

 Inside /CryptoOnTheFlyFE run: